How to Apply to Graduate Programs

 - Official transcripts of all college work must be sent to the Graduate Programs Office by the issuing institution.

-- Unless previously accepted into a graduate program, each applicant must take the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
+- Unless previously accepted into a graduate program, each applicant must take the Graduate Record Examination (GRE), the Graduate Management Admission Test (GMAT), or Miller Analogies Test (MAT) depending upon the program for which you are applying (see specific program pages below for more details).
 The tests are used as a guide for determining full admission to the program and for advisor counseling.
 The MAT is given at Drury University and the GRE is a computer-based test.
 Foreign applicants are also required to take the Test of English as a Foreign Language (TOEFL).
 Information regarding the MAT may be obtained from the testing center, Findlay Student Center, Room 114, (417) 873-7457.

 - Two letters of recommendation are required of all applicants and should be sent to the Graduate Programs Office.